n4n0lix/kerosene/README.md

 ## 3. design
 ### 3.1 render-engine
 #### vertex
-it's common to use different vertex types for different shaders. for example in one shader we only need the position (vec3) and the color (vec4), but for another shader we might add texture coordiantes (vec2). we can easiely declare new vertex types in the render-engine by creating a new class that derives from *Vertex*. all we have to do now is to implement the three virtual methods like for example we did for *Vertex_pc* that contains a position (vec3) and a color (vec4).
+it's common to use different vertex types for different shaders. for example in one shader we only need the position (**vec3**) and the color (**vec4**), but for another shader we might add texture coordiantes (**vec2**). we can easiely declare new vertex types in the render-engine by creating a new class that derives from *Vertex*. all we have to do now is to implement the three virtual methods like for example we did for *Vertex_pc* that contains a position (**vec3**) and a color (**vec4**).

-first we declare the layout of the vertex in the shader. this enables us to access the attributes of the vertex class later via this attribute names in the shader. the order of this layout is important to the next method to implement *Vertex::data()*.
+first we declare the layout of the vertex in the shader. this enables us to access the attributes of the vertex class later via this attribute names in the shader. the order of this layout is important for the next method to implement *Vertex::data()*.

     VertexLayout Vertex_pc::layout() const
     {